First steps for first semester students

 The university offers you the opportunity to further improve your German language skills by offering you free courses at all levels.

-During the summer semester 2021, the information event and the placement test unfortunately cannot take place in face-to-face form as planned due to the Covid pandemic.
+Unfortunately, the information session on German lauguage classes and the placement test cannot be planned in advance due to the Corona pandemic.

 Please inform yourself instead via the link below: https://www.uni-augsburg.de/de/organisation/einrichtungen/sz/fremdsprachenangebot/deutsch-als-fremdsprache/informationsveranstaltung-einstufungstest/